jon-brandy/hackthebox/Categories/Machines/Return/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/88c5aeef-e140-47f8-a506-58850fa8ce95)

 13. Long story short, **Server Operators Group** is our interest here.
+The most important here is, it can start and stop service.

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/4abaa734-a7ba-43cf-9809-93b9feed786d)

+14. There is a binary in windows which used for communicating with the Service Control Manager (SCM) and services.
+It's called SC.
+15. We can

 ## IMPORTANT LINKS